 2000 Graduate Opportunity Fellowship, Graduate School of Journalism, University of California Berkeley (1 year).

-2016 “Racialization of Space, Spatialization of Race,” Introduction to Urban Planning, Office of Urban Studies and Planning, University of California San Diego.
+2016 “Racialization of Space, Spatialization of Race,” Intro to Urban Planning, Office of Urban Studies & Planning, University of California San Diego.

-2015 “The Production of News as a situated Practice,” Situated Practices, Department of Communication, University of California San Diego.
+2015 “The Production of News as a situated Practice,” Situated Practices, Dept. of Communication, University of California San Diego.

-2014 “The Economy of Surveillance: The Work of Being Watched,” Social Formations, Department of Communication, University of California San Diego.
+2014 “The Economy of Surveillance: The Work of Being Watched,” Social Formations, Dept. of Communication, University of California San Diego.

 Teaching Statement: I have developed my academic pedagogy over the past seven years as an instructor in journalism and writing composition, and as a teaching assistant in critical communication.
-My approach is informed through by research-based instruction as well as more than a decade of full-time news reporting and 3-year stint as the senior speechwriter for the Mayor of New Orleans.
-My professional journalism writing experience coupled with a Master’s Degree in Creative Writing and graduate research in communication allows me to teach across multiple disciplines for different critical considerations and genres.
+My approach is informed through research-based instruction, more than a decade of full-time news reporting, and three-year stint as the senior speechwriter for the Mayor of New Orleans.
+My professional writing experience coupled with a Master’s Degree in creative writing and graduate research in communication allows me to teach across multiple disciplines for different critical considerations and genres.